 Notes: Transactions refer to the change in debt excl. cross-currency changes and other adjustments.
 Net external debt is calculated as the gross external debt stock net of foreign debt claims.
+Source: CNB.

-Notes: Transactions refer to the change in debt excl. cross-currency changes and other adjustments.
-Data for the first quarter of 2018 refer to January.
+Note: Transactions refer to the change in debt excl. cross-currency changes and other adjustments.
+Source: CNB.